Social Issues in Canada

 Freedom of Speech

-Canadian has hate speech laws that make it a crime to publicly provoke “hatred against any identifiable group” such as racial, religious, or sexual minorities, though there are a number of exemptions for matters of opinion or religious belief.
+Canadian has hate speech laws that make it a crime to publicly incite “hatred against any identifiable group” such as racial, religious, or sexual minorities, though the incitement generally has to be linked to some other criminal act, and there are a number of exemptions for matters of opinion or religious belief.
 More sweeping laws that made it a crime to “expose a person or persons to hatred or contempt” on the basis of identity were abolished in 2014.
 Sentences for hate speech, particularly hate speech that “promotes genocide,” can reach a maximum of two to five years in prison.
 New national security legislation makes it a crime to distribute material that “advocates or promotes” terrorism, as well.

 - List of prohibited works of obscenity and hate propaganda, Canadian Border Services Agency, care of gomorrahy.com (Warning: obscene content)